The dumbbell floor press is an excellent strength exercise that bolsters the chest and triceps simultaneously without a bench.

 - Press the dumbbell directly over your chest until your arms are fully straight.

-3. Dumbbell Squeeze Floor Press
+3. DB Squeeze Floor Press

 - Hold the dumbbells as close as to your chest with your hands close to one another.
 Your palms should be facing each other.
 That’s your starting position.